Rangeclone/PPCCBot/README.md

 # SaberBot

-A discord bot used to communicate with the ScoreSaber and BeatSaver to display personal stats, songs to download, etc.
+A discord bot used to communicate with the ScoreSaber and BeatSaver API.

+This bot is designed to display:
+-Personal stats
+-Another persons stats
+-Most played songs
+-Leaderboards
+-Recently uploaded songs
+-Trending songs
+-Much more